giove91/multi-table-tournament/README.md

 ## Local testing

-To run the application locally: clone the repository, install the Python 3 [requirements](requirements.txt), and then issue the following commands.
+To run the application locally: clone the repository, install the [requirements](requirements.txt) (Python 3 is needed), and then issue the following commands.

 ```
 python manage.py migrate